ome/omero_search_engine/docs/configuration/configuration_installation.rst

 The ansible playbook :omero_search_engine:`management-searchengine.yml <deployment/ansible/management-searchengine.yml>` has been developed to deploy the apps:

-* It will configure and run the search engine, Elasticsearch and the search engine client
+* It will configure and run the search engine and Elasticsearch
 * It will configure and create the required folders
 * It will configure the three apps and run them
 * There is a variables file :omero_search_engine:`searchengine_vars.yml <deployment/ansible/searchengine_vars.yml>` that the user needs to edit before running the playbook.